 Recently, I read an article at the site of a counseling ministry that addressed a wife whose husband had the whole family “walking on egg shells” due to his explosive behavior.
 While actual, physical abuse was not alledged, there was clear indication the family was suffering emotionally at the hands of a husband and father who was choosing to subject his family to fits of anger.

-Reading this wife’s story was disheartneing, but not surprising.
-Socially, we know that domestic abuse is now and has been for many a debilitating, sometimes years long reality.
+Reading this wife’s story was disheartening, but not surprising.
+Socially, we know that domestic abuse is now and has been for many a debilitating, sometimes years-long reality.
 Authors Justin and Lindsey Holcomb, in their book, “Is It My Fault?
 Hope and Healing for Those Suffering Domestic Violence,” wrote the following:

 Abusers often find ways to hurt the whole person.
 They shred their victim’s sense of self-worth, crush their wills, and violate their bodies.
 The effects are widespread and catastrophic—including physical, social, emotional, psychological, and spiritual damage.
 If left untended, these effects will be ongoing, no matter how long ago the abuse happened.
 This is why it is important to deal with them honestly now.